‘Deranged’ Donald Trump Loses Vote Of Republican Michigan Mayor, Who Says He Will Support Joe Biden Instead

 The mayor told The Post that he expects “suburban, middle-class families like mine with children” to join him in switching from Trump to Biden in Macomb County because they want to see “sanity and adult leadership in the White House.”

-Taylor also posted his endorsement to Twitter.
+Taylor also posted his Biden endorsement to Twitter.

 “How could I look at those three kids and tell them I’m proud to support Donald Trump?
 I can’t.
 I won’t.”